awsdocs/amazon-kendra-developer-guide/doc_source/vpc-configuration.md

 1. From the navigation pane, choose **NAT Gateways** then choose **Create NAT Gateway**\.

-1. In the **Subnet** field, choose the subnet that should be the public subnet and note the subnet ID\.
+1. In the **Subnet** field, choose the subnet that's the public subnet and note the subnet ID\.

 1. If you don't have an Elastic IP address, choose **Create New EIP**, choose **Create a NAT Gateway**, and then choose **Close**\.